 Courses Recently Taught

 This discussion-based course introduces students to several of the most important approaches to the study of African diaspora experiences.
 Students taking this course will find themselves engaged with a variety of disciplines (e.g., anthropology, history, literary study, psychology, sociology and visual and performing arts).
 Though some of the texts may change extensively from year to year, the focus of this course will be to undertake a preliminary investigation into the connections and the relationship between Africa and several other parts of the world.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
 Generally offered every spring.

-Pleasurable doesn't seem like a word that would apply to the harrowing story of a mother who kills her child rather than allow her to be enslaved.
+"Pleasurable" doesn't seem like a word that would apply to the harrowing story of a mother who kills her child rather than allow her to be enslaved.
 Yet Toni Morrison, consummate artist and Nobel laureate, writes prose so beautiful that one could describe reading such a story as, in some sense, pleasurable, even as this beauty deepens the powerful and sometimes painful effect of her words.
-In this class we will read most of Morrison's novels, some of her short fiction, and some of her critical work.
-We will discuss the craft involved in the creation of Morrison's stunning prose, Morrison's position relative to both American and African-American literary canons, as well as the themes of Morrison's literature, including (but not limited to): race, gender and love (familial, amorous, platonic and, perhaps most importantly, self).
+In this class, we read most of Morrison's novels, some of her short fiction and some of her critical work.
+We discuss the craft involved in the creation of Morrison's stunning prose; her position relative to both American and African-American literary canons; and the themes of her literature, including (but not limited to) race, gender and love (familial, amorous, platonic and, perhaps most important, self).
 This counts toward the diversity and post-1900 requirements for the major.
 It also counts toward the African diaspora studies concentration, as well as the women's and gender studies major/concentration.
-Prerequisite: junior standing or ENGL 210-291 or permission of instructor.
+Prerequisite: ENGL 210-291 or junior standing.

-This seminar, required for students in the Honors Program, will relate works of criticism and theory to various literary texts, which may include several of those covered on the honors exam.
-The course seeks to extend the range of interpretive strategies available to the student as he or she begins a major independent project in English literature or creative writing.
-The course is limited to students with a 3.33 GPA overall, a 3.5 cumulative GPA in English and the intention to become an honors candidate in English.
+This seminar, required for students in the Honors Program, relates works of criticism and theory to various literary texts, which may include several of those covered on the honors exam.
+The course seeks to extend the range of interpretive strategies available to students as they begin a major independent project in English literature or creative writing.
+The course is limited to students with a 3.33 GPA overall, a 3.5 cumulative GPA in English and an application to become an honors candidate in English.
 Enrollment limited to senior English majors in the Honors Program; exceptions by permission of the instructor.
-Undertaken in the fall semester; students register with the Senior Honors form as well as the individual study form.
+Undertaken in the fall semester; students register with the senior honors form as well as the individual study form.
 Permission of instructor and department chair required.

-This seminar, required for students in the Honors Program, will relate works of criticism and theory to various literary texts, which may include several of those covered on the honors exam.
-The course seeks to extend the range of interpretive strategies available to the student as he or she begins a major independent project in English literature or creative writing.
-The course is limited to students with a 3.33 GPA overall, a 3.5 cumulative GPA in English and the intention to become an honors candidate in English.
+This seminar, required for students in the Honors Program, relates works of criticism and theory to various literary texts, which may include several of those covered on the honors exam.
+The course seeks to extend the range of interpretive strategies available to students as they begin a major independent project in English literature or creative writing.
+The course is limited to students with a 3.33 GPA overall, a 3.5 cumulative GPA in English and an application to become an honors candidate in English.
 Enrollment limited to senior English majors in the Honors Program; exceptions by permission of the instructor.
-Undertaken in the spring semester; students register with the Senior Honors form.
+Undertaken in the spring semester; students register with the senior honors form.
 Permission of instructor and department chair required.